hml230/bookbot/README.md

 # bookbot
 A mini project to familiarise myself with CLI/Git.
-The script uses several fucntions to count characters of a text file.
+The script uses some fucntions to count characters of a text file.